vitalab/vitalab.github.io/deep-learning/_posts/2018-11-08-sdrl_symbolic_deep_reinforcment_learning.md

 The meta controller then uses standard Q-Learning to evaluate the transitions between sub-tasks.
 An overall plan quality is then calculated and the results are passed back to the planner, which then tries to generate a better plan.
 The process is repeated until the plan cannot be further improved.

-For finickiness' stake, here is the full algorithm:
+For completion's sake, here is the full algorithm:

 ![](/deep-learning/images/sdrl/algorithm.png)